 Since then, no minister, no civil honcho, no chief in any GLCs or Temasek Holdings has to worry that something like Xiao Gang’s sack will ever happen to them.
 Non-accountability for top managers is now part of Singapore governance culture.
 So, Benjamin Lim lost his life but Northview Sec School principal, staff or AMK Policemen will not lose their jobs.
 They and Singaporeans just ‘move on’.

 Comparing non-GDP per capital areas, whether with another First or Third World Commie country, Singapore has much to learn.
 Or, indeed, unlearn.

-I longer hold my head as high as I once did in the presence of foreigners.
+I no longer hold my head as high as I once did in the presence of foreigners.